Updated August 4, 2020

-In this guide, we’ll provide you with all of the information you need to know about these two exams, including their contents, layouts, durations, costs, and scoring methods.
-We’ll be sure to point out the key differences between the two, as well as offer you some guidance on deciding which exam you should take and to prepare for it.
+In this guide, we’ll provide you with all of the information you need to know about how these two exams compare in areas like content, format, duration, cost, and scoring.
+We’ll be sure to point out the key differences between the two, as well as provide some guidance on how to prepare for whichever exam you choose.

 If you already know you’ll be taking the IELTS exam, be sure to check out our guide to the best IELTS prep courses in 2019; likewise, if you’ve already decided on taking the TOEFL, take a look at our list of 2019’s top prep courses for the TOEFL.

 But if you’re still in the early stages of researching these exams to determine which one is right for you and your educational goals, read on so you can make an informed decision and be better prepared to ace your exam, regardless which one you pick.
 So, IELTS or TOEFL?
 Let’s get some answers!